Alan Duncan: Middle East

-In August 2011 he found himself under pressure to remove a video of himself accusing Israel of a "land grab" in the occupied territories.
-In an October 2014 speech to the Royal United Services Institute Duncan said: "Indeed just as we rightly judge someone as unfit for public office if they refuse to recognise Israel, so we should shun anyone who refuses to recognise settlements are illegal.
+In August 2011, Duncan found himself under pressure to remove a video of himself accusing Israel of a "land grab" in the occupied territories.
+In an October 2014 speech to the Royal United Services Institute, Duncan said: "Indeed just as we rightly judge someone as unfit for public office if they refuse to recognise Israel, so we should shun anyone who refuses to recognise settlements are illegal.
 No settlement endorsers should be regarded as fit to stand for public office, remain a member of a mainstream political party or sit in a parliament.
 How can we accept lawmakers in our country or any other country when they support lawbreakers in another?"
 In a BBC Radio interview linked to that speech and another given during a House of Commons debate on Palestinian statehood he said: "All know that the United States is in hock to a very powerful financial lobby which dominates its politics."
 Commenting on Duncan's statements, a spokesman for the Board of Deputies of British Jews called him "breathtakingly one-sided".

 Libyan oil cell

 In August 2011, it was reported that Duncan had played an instrumental role in blocking fuel supplies to Tripoli, Libya, during the Libyan conflict.
-In April 2011, the former oil trader convinced the UK prime minister to establish the so-called 'Libyan oil cell' which was run out of the Foreign Office.
+In April 2011, the former oil trader convinced the UK prime minister to establish the so-called 'Libyan oil cell', which was run out of the Foreign Office.

 The cell advised NATO to blockade the port of Zawiya to stifle Gaddafi's war effort.
 They also helped identify other passages the smugglers were using to get fuel into Libya via Tunisia and Algeria.

 London-based oil traders were encouraged to sell fuel to rebels in Benghazi, with communication being established between traders and the rebels to route the fuel.

 One Whitehall source commented: 'The energy noose tightened around Tripoli's neck.
 It was much more effective and easier to repair than bombs.
 It is like taking the key of the car away.
 You can't move.
 The great thing is you can switch it all back on again if Gaddafi goes.
 It is not the same as if you have bombed the whole city to bits.

 Appointment to Privy Council

-On 28 May 2010 he was appointed to the Privy Council upon the formation of the Coalition government.
+On 28 May 2010, he was appointed to the Privy Council, upon the formation of the Coalition government.
+He was sworn into the Privy Council on 9 June 2010 at Buckingham Palace.
+This entitled him to the Honorific Prefix "The Right Honourable" for life.